hydra/FrSkyPixelOSD/doc/OSD.md

 3x3 Current Transformation Matrix.
 This matrix can be used to e.g. rotate and/or scale any lines or shapes drawn into the canvas.
 The API provides several helper functions for easily manipulating the matrix.

+Most functions manipulate the matrix by creating a temporary matrix `M` (where M can be a translation, scale rotation...) and setting `CTM = CTM x M`.
+For some functions, there's a reverse function provided (ending with the `_REV`) prefix) that performs the multiplication in reverse i.e. `CTM = M x CTM`.

 ## Context stack